BryantMeskill/Restaurant-Page/README.md

 # Restaurant Page

-Restaraunt website built using CSS, HTML and JavaScript, and bundled via Webpack.
+Restaurant website built using CSS, HTML and JavaScript, and bundled via Webpack.
 A live demo of the website can be viewed [here](https://bryantmeskill.github.io/RestaurantPage/).

 ![Gif of front webpage](https://github.com/BryantMeskill/RestaurantPage/blob/main/src/assets/gif/frontpage.gif)